jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ```
 {: .nolineno }

-That defines vertex coordinates and certain indices that make a face.
+That defines vertex coordinates and certain indices that make a face(forget about any additional data; edges, skinning data etc. since we don't need those in this tutorial).

 Then we store pixels' corners(boundaries) in a well sorted way like bellow: